-There are issues with portal vein delivery of islets that we believe could be improved with Sernova's technologies.
+There are issues with portal vein delivery of islets and potentially other cell technologies that we believe could be improved with Sernova's technologies.
 For example, following islet infusion with portal vein delivery, there is a significant initial reduction in surviving islets due to an immediate blood-mediated inflammatory reaction (IBMIR), which may damage and destroy a substantial proportion of the islets infused into the portal vein.
-Due to IBMIR and other factors, up to three or more pancreata may be required to treat a single patient and achieve a reduction in insulin injections using portal vein delivery.
 Also, the proportion of patients with insulin independence decreases over time, likely due to continued islet destruction with multiple etiologies.
-A further shortcoming of portal vein transplant is that infusion of cells into the portal vein is limited to donor islets and is not amenable to advanced technologies such as glucose-responsive insulin-producing stem cell-derived cells, similar to those licensed by Sernova, or xenogeneic cells being developed to overcome the limited supply of donor islet cells, as regulatory authorities have indicated these cell technologies must be transplanted into an implantable and retrievable medical device.
+A further shortcoming of portal vein transplant is that infusion of cells into the portal vein is limited to donor islets and is not amenable to advanced technologies such as glucose-responsive insulin- producing stem cell-derived cells, similar to those licensed by Sernova, or xenogeneic cells being developed to overcome the limited supply of donor islet cells.

 With the encouraging initial results of islet transplantation, there is a need to develop an implantable and retrievable medical device that is highly vascularized for the placement and function of therapeutic cells, including donor islets.
 Sernova's Cell Pouch is a minimally invasive, retrievable device that creates vascularized tissue chambers for the placement and long-term survival and function of therapeutic cells.
 Furthermore, the device was specifically designed to prevent fibrosis, a serious issue with previous implantable devices for therapeutic cells.
-As Sernova's first clinical indication, these donor islets transplanted into the Cell Pouch not only provide a means to optimize cell therapy within the Cell Pouch in humans providing safety and efficacy data to prepare for future clinical advancement of our glucose responsive stem cell derived cells for the Cell Pouch but as a potential therapeutic treatment for patients with hypoglycemia unawareness receiving an islet transplant.
+As Sernova's first clinical indication, these donor islets transplanted into the Cell Pouch not only provide a means to optimize cell therapy within the Cell Pouch in humans providing safety and efficacy data to prepare for future clinical advancement of our glucoseresponsive stem cell-derived cells for the Cell Pouch but as a potential therapeutic treatment for patients with hypoglycemia unawareness receiving an islet transplant.